Setting up

 Note AWS Transfer Family does not currently support Amazon S3 Multi-Region Access Points.

-Note This policy does not allow for appending to a file.
+This policy does not allow for appending to a file.
 That is, a user that is assigned to this policy cannot open files to add content to them, or to modify them.
-Also, if your use case involves issuing a
+Also, if your use case involves issuing a HeadObject

 call before uploading a file, this policy won't work for you.